 Knife bins are a safe and secure place for people to dispose of a knife, blade or tool.
 A person can also choose to surrender a knife they might carry on their person for illegitimate purposes.
 There were 554 knife crime offences in Islington between 1 April 2019 and 31 March 2020 and for every knife safely taken off of our streets could be another life saved.

-The image below shows the front and side of an Islington knife bin.
+The image shows the front and side of an Islington knife bin.

 There are currently knife bins at the following locations:

-- Caledonian Road - Outside Cally Pool & Gym
+- Caledonian Road: outside Cally Pool and Gym

 - St Mellitus Church

-- Hornsey Road - Next to the Emirates
+- Hornsey Road: next to the Emirates stadium

 - Islington Police Station, 2 Tolpuddle Street